Skip to content

 "I'm really thrilled by all of the opportunities I have had whilst studying, I couldn't be more set for the industry; I've had experience on professional film sets, offers from London film companies and my debut film has so far been really successful."

-Eleanor Smart, Film Production Joint Honours graduate.
+Eleanor Smart, recent Joint Honours graduate.

 Two students are walking next to each other and smiling